flow-project/flow/docs/source/tutorial.rst

 .. _section 3: creating-a-scenario_

-By inheriting cistar's base environment, a custom environment can be created by adding the following functions to the child class: ``action_space``, ``observation_space``, ``apply_rl_action``, ``get_state``, and ``compute_reward``, which are covered in the next few subsections.
+By inheriting flow's base environment, a custom environment can be created by adding the following functions to the child class: ``action_space``, ``observation_space``, ``apply_rl_action``, ``get_state``, and ``compute_reward``, which are covered in the next few subsections.